Marian Movement of Priests: Handbook

 In July 1973, Father Gobbi began to write his interior locutions as messages which he attributed to the Virgin Mary.
 The messages from July 1973 to December 1997 were published in the book: "To the Priests, Our Lady's Beloved Sons."
 These messages have now become the de facto hand book of the MMP.

 There are 604 messages in the book and they span over 24 years of Father Gobbi's life.
 The book shows the dates (and if relevant the locations) of the messages and is thus also a record of Father Gobbi's travels as he holds prayer cenacles.

-Most messages have a somewhat maternal tone and they often ask the faithful to follow Jesus and not deviate from His path.
+Most messages have a somewhat maternal tone and they often ask the faithful to follow Jesus and not deviate from his path.
 For instance, message number 110 of September 25, 1976, warns against diluting the words of the Gospel and creating “your own Gospel with your own words” rather than following the original teachings of Jesus.

-The View from the Vatican
+The view from the Vatican

 In October 1994, Archbishop Agostino Cacciavillan wrote a letter in which he stated that some officials within the Sacred Congregation for the Doctrine of the Faith at the Vatican had informed him that they believe Father Gobbi's locutions to be his own meditations and not messages from the Virgin Mary.
 To that end, Father Gobbi was asked to refer to the locutions as his own meditations rather than messages from the Virgin Mary.
 But Father Gobbi said that he could not, in good conscience, do so for he believed the messages to be true interior locutions and he sought further clarification from the Holy See.

 To date, there is no formal record that the Congregation for the Doctrine of the Faith has taken an official position regarding Father Gobbi's messages.
 The MMP therefore continues to meet regularly in Rome with the permission and participation of Catholic cardinals and bishops who attribute the locutions to Holy Mary.

 Pope John Paul II, who had a personal devotion to the Virgin Mary, met with and celebrated mass with Father Gobbi in his private papal chapel in the Vatican on an annual basis for several years.
 In November 1993, John Paul II provided an official papal blessing for the American branch of the MMP in St. Francis, Maine, but did not offer an imprimatur for the book.
+An imprimatur was later issued by Archbishop Emeritus of Guayaquil, Apostolic Administrator of Ibarra, on March 19, 1996, on the Solemnity of St. Joseph.

+On May 1, 2024, Fr.
+Stefano Gobbi officially became the Servant of God.
+Cardinal Oscar Cantoni, diocesan bishop, presided the solemn Eucharistic Celebration with the opening of the diocesan process for the cause of beatification and canonization of Fr.
+Gobbi.